ComputationalBiomedicineGroup/iHet/README.md

 ### 14_mofa_analysis

 Results of an Rmarkdown notebook with the analysis of the MOFA results.
-A rendered version of the notebook is in the main directory, all generated filesl are in the `artifacts` directory:
+A rendered version of the notebook is in the main directory, all generated files are in the `artifacts` directory:

 * `median_factors.rds`: Median factors across all boostraps for each dataset.
   Contains a list of dataframes (one for each dataset).